mirage/mirage-www/tmpl/blog/introducing-charrua-dhcp.md

 ### Dhcp_wire

 [Dhcp_wire](http://haesbaert.github.io/charrua-core/api/Dhcp_wire.html) provides
-basic functions for dealing with the protocol, essentialy marshalling/unmarshalling and helpers for dealing with the various DHCP options.
+basic functions for dealing with the protocol, essentially marshalling/unmarshalling and helpers for dealing with the various DHCP options.

 The central record type of